MacintoshGarden/Website/Documentation/Archive/Access.md

 The Hotline server is currently offline.

 **File Size Limitations**
-Note that attempting to download files larger than xGB will cause some issues, this is a limitation with Hotline.
+Note that attempting to download files larger than 2 GB will most likely cause issues, this is a limitation with Hotline itself.